devstream-io/devstream/docs/plugins/artifactory.md

 #### External Storage

-- Postgresql: Set the `database.url` to Postgresql's address.
-More info can be found in [config](https://www.jfrog.com/confluence/display/JFROG/Configuring+the+Database).
+- PostgreSQL: Set the `database.url` to Postgresql's address.
+More info can be found in [Config](https://www.jfrog.com/confluence/display/JFROG/Configuring+the+Database).

 #### Disk Storage